camdowney/neutro/README.md

 ### render()
 The render function accepts two primary arguments: an origin and the node(s) to render.
 An origin may either be an element or a string that can be used to query an element.
 Nodes may be represented as a function, object, plain HTML in string format, or an array containing any combination of these types.

 The below code appends an empty div to the body of an HTML document.
 Note that the tag property may either be a standard HTML tag or a component function.
-Omitting the tag property entirely will default the element to a span.

 ```js
 render('body', { tag: 'div' })